The Barley Croft Curriculum Offer

 Effective learning is based around 3 essential elements:

 1. The Barley Croft Curriculum (Core Curriculum and Wider Curriculum)

 We value learning.
 Understanding and developing the skills on how to read, write and use apply maths are core areas of our school curriculum.
 Learning how to speak and understand each other is also vitally important, especially as we have lots of children for whom English is a second or additional language.
 We also know how important it is to apply the core skills in all other areas of learning.

-Much of the additional curriculum is taught through our "REAL Projects" (Rigorous, Engaging, Authentic Learning), a series of themed and creative topics with a final outcome rooted in experience.
-These have been designed alongside the children to ensure that they are fun and engaging, as well as covering the aspects of the National Curriculum.
+Much of the additional curriculum is taught through 'REAL projects' (Rigorous, Engaging, Authentic Learning), a series of themed and creative topics with a final outcome rooted in experience that encompass our wider curriculum subjects.
+These have been designed alongside the children to ensure that they are fun and engaging, as well as covering the aspects of the National Curriculum on a 2 year rolling programme.

 Our REAL Projects ensure full pupil entitlement to the National Curriculum.
 Moreover, learning is enhanced through an enquiry-led model themed around a 'Big Question' and frequent enrichment opportunities.
 Hence, our pupil engagement is high and there is a real buzz and positive attitudes to learning when walking into the vibrant and engaging learning environments.